microsoft/MIDI/README.md

 * New MIDI 2 transport standards (Bluetooth, network, etc.) as they are adopted by the MIDI Association
 * A full suite of MIDI utility, debugging, configuration, and diagnostic tools both visual and command-line.
 Including:
+  * A friendly user interface for managing MIDI devices and their configuration on the PC
   * command-line tools for enumerating devices, and performing typical automatable tasks
-  * A friendly user interface for managing MIDI devices and their configuration on the PC
   * A MIDI monitor
   * Sysex transfer and librarian tools
   * Possible musician performance-focused tools like patch switching, controllers, etc.
-* MIDI processor plug-ins
+* MIDI message processor plug-ins
   * Remap MIDI notes, velocity curves, and more
   * Reroute MIDI messages
-  * Filter out certain MIDI messages for a specific port
+  * Filter out certain MIDI messages for a specific endpoint
   * more

 For these long-term goals, we will be partnering with the community of developers to help ensure we